 I am a museum nerd.
 I love museums, and I especially love the history of space exploration.
-So when I got the chance to visit the Air Zoo in Kalamazoo — a museum of aerospace and science that shares the history of invention, innovation, war and exploration through over 100 rare aircraft, spacecraft and exhibits — I knew this was the place for me.
+So when I got the chance to visit the Air Zoo in Kalamazoo — a museum of aerospace and science that shares the history of invention, innovation, war, and exploration through over 100 rare aircraft, spacecraft, and exhibits – I knew this was the place for me.

 When my friend and I entered the museum, we were greeted by a giant smile painted on a single-engine fighter plane suspended directly overhead.
 The friendly and informative gentleman at the front desk offered us a map and everything we would see inside, which started with a walkway surrounded by a mural of clouds.
-Traversing the cloud tunnel creates an almost surreal experience of being enveloped by the white, fluffy clouds that take you to up to the sky — otherwise known as the main exhibition area of the Air Zoo.
+Traversing the cloud tunnel creates an almost surreal experience of being enveloped by the white, fluffy clouds that take you up to the sky — otherwise known as the main exhibition area of the Air Zoo.

 Once there, we were surrounded by incredible stories of flight on this planet and beyond.
 Here are the three that stood out to us the most.

 - Wright Flyer Replica | Photo Courtesy of Rebecca Calkins